- Position: Visiting Research Fellow

-I am a PhD student funded by the NERC Riftvolc project, beginning in October 2016.
-I work with Sentinel-1 InSAR data to monitor and model volcanic activity in Afar, Ethiopia, where spreading-ridges analagous to mid-ocean ridges can be studied sub-aerially.
-I completed my undergraduate masters degree at Leeds in geophysics in July 2016.
+I completed my PhD in May 2021, which was funded by the NERC Riftvolc project.
+Thesis title: The Structure and Development of Magmatic Plumbing Systems at Spreading Centres in the Afar Rift.
+I used Sentinel-1 InSAR data to monitor and model volcanic activity in Afar, Ethiopia, where spreading-ridges analagous to mid-ocean ridges can be studied sub-aerially.
+I completed my Undergraduate Masters degree at Leeds in Geophysics in July 2016.

-I use satellite radar (InSAR) to measure surface deformation at rift volcanoes in Afar, Ethiopia, which offer a unique insight into continental break-up and the birth of new oceans.
-I process SAR data using GAMMA, and perform time series analysis and numerical modelling using Matlab & Python.
+I use satellite radar (InSAR) to observe and model surface deformation at rift volcanoes in Afar, Ethiopia, which offer a unique insight into continental break-up and the birth of new oceans.
+I process SAR data (using GAMMA or SNAP), and perform time series analysis and numerical modelling using Matlab & Python.
 I combine this data with other remote sensing spatial data (e.g. GPS & optical imagery) to investigate magma dynamics.

 Moore et al., 2019.
 The 2017 Eruption of Erta 'Ale Volcano, Ethiopia: Insights Into the Shallow Axial Plumbing System of an Incipient Mid‐Ocean Ridge.
 Geochemistry, Geophysics, Geosystems, 20(12). https://doi.org/10.1029/2019GC008692